realk1ko/beeup-container/README.md

 # Bee-Up via Docker
-Bee-Up is a fucking mess to install on UNIX based systems.
+Bee-Up installation is a challenge.
+Why not simplify it?

 ## Usage
 Follow the installation guide below.
 Whenever you need to use Bee-Up simply open your browser and visit